 Food and Drink in Amsterdam

 Below we take a look at some authentic experiences for food and drink in Amsterdam.
 Starting with the drinking culture, where you can easily mix with the locals.
-Followed by some of the food and traditional cuisine to try during your visit.
+Followed by some of the food and traditional cuisine to try during our food tours in Amsterdam

 There are really cool bars all over Amsterdam, with high-class lounges, superb cocktail bars and down to earth craft breweries.
 In the summer months, there is nothing better than enjoying a drink on the terraces people-watching.
 Especially if you have had a long day exploring the local attractions.